SriHarshithaVarma/UX-Design-Bhima-s-Menu/README.md

 ## BHIMA'S FOOD MENU/UX DESIGN

 The Bhima's Food Menu project focuses on creating a user-friendly menu interface for both Android and desktop platforms, emphasizing responsive web design principles.
-The name 'Bhima's Food Menu' is inspired by the character 'Bhima' from the epic Mahabharata, known for his passion for cooking and eating
+The name 'Bhima's Food Menu' is inspired by the character 'Bhima' from the epic Mahabharata, known for his passion for cooking and eating.

  **Bhima's Menu -Android version(Figma)**